Team-Deimos-IIT-Mandi/.github/profile/README.md

 If anything is unclear or you’re stuck:
 - Ask your domain lead
-- Discuss in your team’s communication channel (Slack, Discord, WhatsApp)
+- Discuss in your team’s communication channel or in your task on Notion
 - Or raise a GitHub Discussion in the repo

-Let me know if you want to include automated templates for issues/PRs to help enforce these rules or a GitHub Action to check naming conventions or enforce linking.